 Until now, there have been doubts about the identity of Satoshi Nakamoto.
 Some suggest he is a Japanese, some says it is the code name of an organization.

-Why is it called "cryptocurrency''?
+Why is it called "crypto asset''?

-Basic elements of cryptocurrency
+Basic elements of crypto asset

 It is like bank account number or mailing address, which is publicly displayed for receiving money or mail.
 The address is an encrypted public key randomly generated according to a specific mathematical formula.
 The key combination includes a public key and a private key, composing of digits and English alphabets.
 The key combination can be generated from different public sources (i.e. http://walletgenerator.net).
 Application or registration on platform are not required to get the address.